swissclubto/swissclubto.github.io/_events/2022-05-26-swiss-social.md

 We are excited to announce that we will have our May Swiss Social live at the Duke Of York.

-As this event will be happening in a pub make sure to RSVP.
+As this event will be happening in a pub make sure to RSVP on Facebook.
 :slightly_smiling_face: